DevRickyCst/DevRickyCst/README.md

 ---
 - Specially interested in data engineering and data pipelines :chart_with_upwards_trend:
 - Currently Data Engineer at Mobsuccess. 💻
-- Also interested in Python development, Devops and Cloud Computing architecture. 👀
+- Also interested in Python, Rust development, Devops and Cloud Computing architecture. 👀

 Always trying to learn more ! 📖